From budget to premium

-While Amazon itself makes seven smart speakers, there are also plenty of third-party Alexa-powered devices, some of which are better than the ones Amazon itself produces.
+While Amazon makes several Echo smart speakers, there are plenty of third-party Alexa-enabled devices.
+Some are even better than the ones Amazon itself produces.
 One important thing to note is that most third-party speakers lack all of Alexa's capabilities, such as Drop In and voice calling.
-If those features are important to you, then you should stick with Amazon's products.
-With that in mind, here are 15 Alexa-powered speakers we've tested, ranked from best to worst.
+If those features are important to you, then you should stick to an Echo device.

 Amazon's third-generation Echo Dot is a marked improvement over previous models.
 Our biggest criticism has been addressed, as the new Echo Dot has a much larger speaker that produces much better audio, with stronger bass and a much fuller sound overall.
-Plus, we like the design of the new Dot; its cloth-covered exterior and softer edges are more attractive - it no longer looks like a hockey puck.
-When we reviewed the Dot, we liked it so much we gave it a perfect rating of 5 stars.
+Plus, we like the design of the new Dot; its cloth-covered exterior and softer edges are more attractive.

 Credit: Tom's Guide